jalperstein/wedding/README.md

 ## Run the demo app from RStudio Cloud

 -   Save the two toy datasets (see above) in your Google Drive storage
--   Acess the project stored in RStudio Cloud:
+-   Access the project stored in RStudio Cloud:
     <https://rstudio.cloud/project/2548794>
 -   In Git tab, check that you are in the *main* branch and pull the latest version of the branch